- 1 eggplant

 - Some good crusty bread to accompany the meal

-1. Start by slicing the zucchini in approximately 1/4 inch pieces.
+- Start by slicing the zucchini into approximately 1/4 inch pieces.

-8. After one hour of baking, take the lid off of the casserole dish and sprinkle a third of a cup of Parmesan cheese over the top and put back in the oven with the cover off to continue baking for another half hour.
+- After one hour of baking, take the lid off of the casserole dish and sprinkle a third of a cup of Parmesan cheese over the top, and put back in the oven with the cover off to continue baking for another half hour.

 Fortunately, this makes quite a sizable amount, and with a good loaf of crusty bread, this can feed many hungry people.
 The sliced or torn bread is good for sopping up the tasty juices that form from this combination of ingredients.